-For three consecutive years, TikTok’s activations at SXSW redefined what it means to bring digital culture to life in the real world.
+For four consecutive years, TikTok’s activations at SXSW redefined what it means to bring digital culture to life in the real world.
 As a creative director shaping these experiences, I helped translate TikTok’s ethos into immersive environments that not only showcased the platform’s role in entertainment, commerce, and community but actively shaped conversations at the intersection of technology and culture.
 Each activation was a testament to the power of participatory storytelling, where brands, creators, and audiences weren’t just observers but active contributors in a constantly evolving narrative.
-From the foundation we built in 2022, where TikTok introduced itself as an immersive cultural hub to the interactive playground of 2023 and the business-driven accelerator of 2024, each year marked an evolution.
+From the foundation we built in 2022, where TikTok introduced itself as an immersive cultural hub to the interactive playground of 2023 the business-driven accelerator of 2024, and the lean mean marketing machine we deployed in2025 each year marked an evolution.
 TikTok at SXSW was more than an activation; it was a dynamic, multi-sensory experience that blurred the lines between brand engagement, content creation, and cultural influence.
 By fostering high-impact partnerships, curating thought-provoking programming, and designing spaces where digital trends materialized in real time, we didn’t just create a presence, we established TikTok as an indispensable force at SXSW, a space where the future of entertainment is not only discussed but actively built.

 "It may look like an overnight success, but what you don't see is the four or five years of being in the trenches and having zero views." - TikTok Star Keith Lee on Online Success at SXSW